resole79/rock_paper_scissors_game/readme.md

 #### Prerequisites
-You will need the following software to run the task manager:
+You will need the following software to run the "Rock, Paper, Scissors Game":
  - [Python 3](https://www.python.org/downloads/)

 #### Installation
-To get started with the **"Rock, Paper, Scissors (Lizard, Spock)"**, follow these steps:
+To get started with the **"Rock, Paper, Scissors Game"**, follow these steps:

 1. **Clone** the repository: